The Lifeline of Civilization: How the Tigris and Euphrates Shaped Sumer

 Engineering and Innovation

-• Canals were the primary means of intra-city transport; many houses had a small boat at their doorstep.
+• Canals were the primary means of transportation within cities; many homes had small boats docked at their doorsteps.

-• Dikes and levees were built to protect against flooding; failures often led to famines.
+• Dikes and levees were constructed to protect settlements from floods; failures often led to devastating famines and displacement.

 Environmental Legacy: The Rivers’ Cost